 Turnitin also has a facility called GradeMark which can be used to give feedback on students' assignments.
 If you would like to learn more about using GradeMark please email email@example.com.

 For more information on Turnitin please check out the Turnitin Guides section on the Moodle Help For Staff page in Moodle.

 Turnitin Feedback Studio

-Turnitin also has a facility called Turnitin Feedback Studio, introduced to Maynooth University Moodle in 2017/18 academic year does not require any changes from previous years when setting up Turnitin Assignments.
-The new interface however, provides lecturers with one clear screen where they can check student submissions for originality, provide in-text feedback and grade submissions.
+Turnitin also has a facility called Turnitin Feedback Studio.
+This provides lecturers with one clear screen where they can check student submissions for originality, provide in-text feedback and grade submissions.